Consequences of Not Having a Partnership Agreement

 1. Distribution of Profit and Loss

-Indeed, one of the biggest problems that a firm which has no partnership agreement is that the profit splitting can be undefined.
+Indeed, one of the biggest problems for a firm that has no partnership agreement is that the profit splitting can be undefined.

 Thus, in an agreement for a partnership business, it can be provided that another ratio of profit distribution is different in accordance with the contribution and expectation of the partners.